hbctraining/spatial_nanocourse/lessons/visum_hd.md

 ## Project cluster labels back to the full dataset

 Now that we have our clusters from our subsampled dataset, we need to project these onto the full dataset. **How does this function work?
-Talk more about why?**
+Talk more about why?**  Note that the projected score for each spot will be saved as a column in the metadata.
+Actually opening up the metadata again gives the opportunity to look at the `seurat_cluster.sketched` column and see many NA values, because it is only on a subset of cells.
+The `seurat_cluster.projected` shows values for every spot/bin.

 ```

-# DO NOT RUN
-object <- ProjectData(
+object_filt <- ProjectData(
-  object = object,
+  object = object_filt,
   assay = "Spatial.008um",
   full.reduction = "full.pca.sketch",
   sketched.assay = "sketch",